E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ClassMC/readme.rst

 Testing
 _______

-For PaPIM test purposes the ``numdiff`` package is used for automatic comparison purposes and should be made available before running the tests, otherwise the ``diff`` command will be used automatically instead but the user is warned that the test might fail due to numerical differences.
+For ClassMC test purposes the ``numdiff`` package is used for automatic comparison purposes and should be made available before running the tests, otherwise the ``diff`` command will be used automatically instead but the user is warned that the test might fail due to numerical differences.
 The user is advised to download and install ``numdiff`` from `here <http://www.nongnu.org/numdiff/>`_.